The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Consistency Tests on Simulations

 with the mean of the power spectra given by

 where $i$ indexes the $N$ simulations.
 The correlation matrix is defined as

 by construction, this is unity along the diagonal.
 We show all combinations of the correlation matrix moments in Fig.~\ref{fig:corr_mat}: the first column displays the correlation between $k$-bins in the monopole with itself, the quadruple and the hexadecapole (from bottom to top, respectively).
 Analogously, the second column displays the correlations of the quadrupole with the same power spectrum multipoles and the third column shows the correlations of the hexadecapole with said moments.
-The anisotropies sourced by the imposed survey geometry and intrinsic correlations from the generated anisotropies are (weakly) visible as correlations along the diagonal between the monopole and quadrupole.
-We find negligible correlation between the quadrupole and hexadecapole (the latter being mostly dominated by noise).
+The anisotropies sourced by the imposed survey geometry and intrinsic correlations from the generated anisotropies are (weakly) visible as correlations along the diagonal between the monopole and quadrupole (and the quadrupole with the hexadecapole, respectively.).
+We find negligible correlation between the monopole and hexadecapole (the latter being mostly dominated by noise).
 For the $\ell_1=\ell_2$ correlations, we observe a correlation length of up to two $k$-bins, resulting in an approximately bi-diagonal correlation matrix.
 Note that for the quadrupole and the hexadecapole, the lowest three $k$-bins are highly correlated.
 This can be removed by increasing $R_0$ in the pair separation function, though we caution that computation time scales as $\mathcal{O}(N_{\rm pix}^2R_0^3)$.

-Whilst the above tests on GRFs give us confidence that the P3D estimator recovers the input power spectrum to high precision in the presence of survey geometries typical for \Lya data analysis, we stress that these simplistic simulations ignore crucial systematic effects present in real data.
-The most dominant ones are the co-addition of individual spectra, the non-Gaussian resolution matrix, per spectral pixel noise estimates, sky residuals, continuum fitting and metal contamination.
+Whilst the above tests on GRFs give us confidence that the P3D estimator recovers the input power spectrum to high precision in the presence of survey geometries typical for \Lya data analysis, we stress that these simplistic simulations ignore crucial systematic and instrumental effects as well as details of the data reduction pipeline present in real data, e.g.,~the co-addition of individual spectra, per spectral pixel noise estimates, sky residuals, continuum fitting, metal contamination, damped \Lya absorbers and broad absorption lines.
 Whilst resolution mostly affects high-$k$ modes, the key systematic arising along the line-of-sight, \ie~at large scales, is the uncertainty in the continuum measurement.\footnote{See \cite{Font-Ribera:2018, Horowitz:2024} for approaches on how to marginalize over continuum uncertainties in the power spectrum computation.} In the following section, we address (some of) these issues using more realistic \Lya forest synthetic data.